open-learning-exchange/open-learning-exchange.github.io/pages/mi/mi-10-steps.md

 ## Step 8 - Create Issues and Pull Requests

-Create 3 more issues, add comments to 3 other issues, and resolve 3 issues by making the necessary changes in your repo with 3 separate pull requests.
-You should resolve 3 issues created by yourself, and make sure to mention in the issue that you are working on it.
-Be sure to seek confirmation from the OLE team before starting work on your issues.
-You will follow the same steps as in [GitHub Issues tab](mi-github-issues.md), continuing to improve this Markdown Wiki so that it is educational, yet easy to understand for future interns.
+In this step, your goal is to create, comment on, and resolve GitHub issues to improve our Markdown Wiki.
+Here's what you'll need to do:

+1. **Create Issues**: Create 3 new issues in our GitHub repository.
+Each issue should be clear and focus on a specific problem or improvement.
+When creating the issue, mention that you intend to work on it, and be sure to get approval from us in Discord before you start.

+2. **Comment on Issues**: Add helpful comments to at least 3 existing issues.
+This could be to suggest solutions, ask questions, or clarify the issue.

+3. **Resolve Issues with Pull Requests**: Resolve the 3 issues you created by making the necessary changes in separate branches derived from `master` in your repository, and submit a distinct pull request for each one.

+Follow the same process as described in the [GitHub Issues step](mi-github-issues.md), working to improve our documentation for future interns.
+To get your pull requests merged, they must be approved by at least two other OLE team members/interns.
+After creating a pull request, announce it on the Discord chat to request reviews.
+You may need to make additional corrections based on feedback.

+Remember, even small issues are worth addressing.
+Keep your issues focused and concise.
+If your pull requests need additional approvals, continue to work on other tasks while you wait.

 Just as your learning with this Wiki was made possible by the efforts of previous interns, now we turn to you to continue that tradition and help future interns take their First Steps.
-Through this step, you should try to further improve our Markdown Wiki, with better explanations, formatting fixes, and more!
-You must have made your pull requests and have them each approved by at least two other OLE team members/interns in order for it to be merged to the upstream repository.
-Just as before, announce your Pull Request on the Discord chat so other members can review it.
-You may need to make some additional corrections.
-Learn by teaching - or editing our teaching tool, in this case!

- Remember, no issue is too small to address!
-Make sure that your issue is concise, and focuses on addressing a single theme at a time .The approval process for this step may take time, but it is OK to continue working.

- **An example area you can make a meaningful is in improving the [myPlanet manual](../manual/myplanet/overview.md)**
+Help us make this documentation clear and useful for those who follow.

+**NOTE**: While adding details can be helpful, it's important to remember that less is often more.
+Over time, this First Steps guide has become bloated with too much information, making it harder to follow.
+As you work on improving this guide, focus on simplifying the instructions and removing any unnecessary content.
+The goal is to create a clear and concise guide that future virtual interns can easily understand and use.

-**NOTE**: When you are fixing an issue, mention the issue number you are fixing in the title of your pull request and make a new branch for every new issue from the master branch.
+**NOTE**: When you are fixing an issue, mention the issue number you are fixing in the title of your pull request by affixing it with `(fixes #ISSUE_NUM)` and make a new branch for every new issue from the master branch.

 Once you complete Step 8 you will have: